Nov 23, 2024

 by Maureen Rubin | May 24, 2022

-Walgreens pharmacy Photo Source: Adobe Stock Image
+Walgreens store front with prominent signage against a blue sky.
+Photo Source: Adobe Stock Image

 All across America, thousands of localities have sued pharmaceutical manufacturers and distributors for their roles in the deaths of nearly half a million people from opioid overdoses.
 A federal jury in Cleveland found Walgreen’s, CVS, and Walmart liable for contributing to the drug epidemic in two Ohio counties.
 Walgreens recently settled a suit with Florida for $683 million.
 Now it is San Francisco’s turn, and the outcome may determine whether cities can sue companies in the pharmaceutical supply chain for the harm they have caused local governments, including paying for drug treatment programs and repairing damage to city property.